̨ÍåMMÂãÁÄÊÒ

 In May 2024, more than 60 community members, knowledge holders, Guardians and other experts from We Wai Kai, Wei Wai Kum and K'omoks First Nations and invited advisers and guests worked for two days on the restoration of a loxiwe in the heart of Laich-Kwil-Tach territory that was identified as a key site for restoration (the precise location is being withheld).
 The project was supported by Nanwakolas Council with funding from Lenfest Ocean Program and the Marine Planning Partnership.

-A second work session was held over three days in August 2024 and was conducted in a spirit of community with many young people participating in the work being lead by archaeologist Wei Wai Kum Christine Roberts.
+A second work session was held over three days in August 2024 and was conducted in a spirit of community with many young people participating in the work being lead by Wei Wai Kum archaeologist Christine Roberts.
 The bulk of the heavy lifting being done by Indigenous Guardians.

 During that session, Roberts could be seen standing in a largely cleared-out terrace at the top of a beach that stretches between two islands and working the sand with a four-tined rake.
 She's breaking up the stone and shell debris-laced sand to allow the clams to move and grow more easily.
 The sand can get like cement, Roberts says, so she's turning it over just like soil in a vegetable garden so the clams can move around better.
 She discussed the project at hand.